NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-3-workflows.md

 > **Naming channels** <br>
 > Notice that we prepend our channel name with `ch_`, which is only done for
-> readability and easy of development; there is nothing at all that forces you
+> readability and ease of development; there is nothing at all that forces you
 > to follow this convention if you don't want to, but it's nice to be able to
 > see at a glance which variables are channels and which ones are not.

 The next part is the definition of the workflow itself.
 If you're used to functional programming you may notice that it looks very much like functions with arguments, which is the previously mentioned modularity of Nextflow.
-The first process is called `get_sra_by_accession` and it takes one input argument;
-the previously defined `ch_sra_ids` input channel.
-Since we have three separate values in this channel, it means that the `get_sra_by_accession` process will be executed three times.
+The first process is called `GET_SRA_BY_ACCESSION` and it takes one input argument: the previously defined `ch_sra_ids` input channel.
+Since we have three separate values in this channel, it means that the `GET_SRA_BY_ACCESSION` process will be executed three times.

 > **Nextflow and whitespace** <br>